 If you can’t figure out where to start on a project and your brain feels like someone else oversees the channel changer, stop what you’re doing and plan.
 Create a logical checklist of tasks in the order necessary to quiet your brain and get the job done.

 Enjoy a Glass of Water and a Healthy Snack

 If your blood sugar is low and you’re dehydrated, it can cause you to have racing thoughts.
 Your body is built to survive, and if you’re not doing right by it, it’s going to interfere with what you want to do to alert you to trouble.

 If you’ve not eaten correctly, grab an apple or an orange, some string cheese, and a big glass of water.
 Do not multitask.
 Take a break to enjoy them.

 Go or Look Outdoors

-Going outside in nature for a couple of minutes, even if all you have time to do is walk around the building or check the mail, will give you a new perspective and help your brain reset.
+Going outside in nature for a couple of minutes, even if all you have time to do is walk around the building or check the mail, will give you a new perspective, help quiet your brain and reset.
 If going outside isn’t possible and you have a window, gaze out at whatever nature you can see, even if it’s just the sky.

 Trying one of these ideas will not take more than 20 minutes of your day.
 Everyone deserves and needs to take breaks during the day.

-In fact, the best way to keep your mind in the right zone when at work is to remember how the brain functions and give it a break at least every 90 minutes, even if all you have time to do is stand up, stretch, breathe in and out deeply, and sit back down it will help.
+In fact, the best way to quiet your brain and to be in the right zone when at work is to remember how the brain functions and give it a break at least every 90 minutes, even if all you have time to do is to stand up, stretch, breathe in and out deeply, and sit back down it will help.